 "You can sell on Amazon AND have a Shopify store"

 Misconception #2: Shopify is Your Only "Off Amazon" Storefront Option

 Shopify is so popular for good reason.
 It really does rock.
-It's extremely feature rich, easy to customize and comes with world class customer support.
+It's extremely feature rich, easy to customize, and comes with world-class customer support.
 It is a good place to boost sales when paired with the proper Shopify CRO services.